Why Are My Facebook Ads Getting Rejected?

 1. Content

-First, let’s talk about ad content, one of the first things Facebook will analyze when trying to decide whether to approve or deny an ad request.
+First, let’s talk about ad content, one of the first things Facebook will analyse when trying to decide whether to approve or deny an ad request.

 Facebook has two different types of content they flag: prohibited and restricted.